WVURAIL/dspira-lessons/_posts/2020-07-25-HornOperation_runningSpectrometer.md

       - The file name has a format that contains the date, time, location, azimuth, and elevation, with “_spectrum” at the end.
 The location, azimuth, and elevation are recorded with the values in the corresponding fields on the spectrometer inferface screen.

-      - As an example, the filename <font size="1">“2020-07-15_Morgantown_200_30_spectrum”</font>  contains data that was collected on July 15, 2020 in Morgantown with the telescope pointed at an azimuth of 200 degrees and an elevation of 30 degrees.
+      - As an example, the filename `2020-07-15_Morgantown_200_30_spectrum.csv`  contains data that was collected on July 15, 2020 in Morgantown with the telescope pointed at an azimuth of 200 degrees and an elevation of 30 degrees.